Tag Archive for: Montgomery Canal

 2. Watch out for Bats on the Caldon Canal, Derbyshire

 The 17-mile long Caldon Canal in Staffordshire has stunning wooded sections, providing rich habitat for bats.
 There are 18 different kinds of bat in Britain, including Daubenton’s bats, also known as the ‘water bat’.
-They use the canal and river network extensively for foraging and they can frequently be found roosting in hollowed out tree trunks and many of the 200 year old engineering structures, such as bridges and aqueducts, which were built alongside the canals themselves.
+They use the canal and river network extensively for foraging.
+Bats can frequently be found roosting in hollowed out tree trunks and in canal bridges and aqueducts.
+The Canal & River Trust has published a guide on how to spot bats.

 We have a canal boat hire base at Stoke on Trent, where the Caldon Canal meets the Trent & Mersey Canal.